Approved: June 17, 2011 1

 pharmaceutical products by three common ways: intravenous injection, nasal insufflations, and

-to extract the active ingredient to something suitable for intravenous injection, Aversion
+extract the active ingredient to something suitable for intravenous injection, Aversion Technology

-Technology creates a viscous gel mixture, trapping the active ingredient inside.
-The one
+creates a viscous gel mixture, trapping the active ingredient inside.
+The one downside is it

-downside is it is still possible with great difficulty to draw the gel mixture through a needle.
+is still possible with great difficulty to draw the gel mixture through a needle.
+If a

-If a prospective abuser tries to crush or grind the tablets or capsules in order to attempt
+prospective abuser tries to crush or grind the tablets or capsules in order to attempt to insufflate

-to insufflate the resulting mixture, Aversion Technology works by eliciting a burning, irritating
+the resulting mixture, Aversion Technology works by eliciting a burning, irritating sensation in the

 Though not used in Oxecta, some Aversion products work by adding